-'Anybody can become angry - that is easy, but to be angry with the right person and to the right degree and at the right time and for the right purpose, and in the right way ... is not easy.' - Aristotle
+'Anybody can become angry, that is easy, but to be angry with the right person and to the right degree and at the right time and for the right purpose, and in the right way, is not easy.' - Aristotle

 I know, sometimes, I want to strongly communicate my anger.
 To rid myself of it.
 To push the anger out of me and onto something, or someone, else.
 I know at these times part of me wants to act in dramatic ways.
-To impact on other people, get a reaction and feel alive.
+To impact on other people, get a reaction and to feel alive.

 'Things can get pretty ugly when our blood starts to boil.
 Some of us are quick to flip, some of us brood, and some of us push down our anger.
 But ultimately anger is a motivator; a driver for change in the face of a perceived injustice.' - (Ripley, & Ward, 2023)